-A Corporation is required to comply with corporate legal formalities (ie. shareholder meetings, written minutes, appropriate corporate records, etc).
+A corporation is required to comply with corporate legal formalities (ie. shareholder meetings, written minutes, appropriate corporate records, etc).
 An LLC does not have these formality requirements.
-This fundamental difference can be a key in imposing personal liability.
-When a corporation is sued, often the plaintiff’s attorney will immediately ask for a copy of corporate minutes and records.
+This fundamental difference can be a key to imposing personal liability.
+When a corporation is sued, the plaintiff’s attorney will often ask for a copy of corporate minutes and records.
 If they are not current and proper, the corporation could be pierced subjecting the individuals to personal liability.
 Since an LLC does not have these formality requirements piercing cannot occur for these reasons.

 An LLC offers flexibility for a single member LLC as the LLC can be taxed as a Sole Proprietor, an S Corporation or C Corporation.
 For a multiple owner LLC the entity can be taxed as a Partnership or a C Corporation or an S Corporation.

 A Partnership or Corporation can vote to shed that form of business entity and adopt another (such as an LLC).
 In essence, the entity is identical before and after the conversion, but the entity is now governed by LLC laws (rather than partnership or corporation laws).
 Some business decide to do this as a result of the above discussions relating to the advantages of an LLC entity.

 If you are interested in creating an LLC, contact a Thousand Oaks business law lawyer from Family Security Law Group at 805-496-4681.